arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

 there is no indication at all that the tag name of the closing tag must match the string parsed by the opening tag.
 "How so?"
-I can hear you cry.
-"They are using the very same `tagNameP`!
-They must be the same tag name!
+I can hear you cry: "They are using the very same `tagNameP`!
+They must match the same tag name!
 It's literally written there!"
 Not quite. `openingTagP` and `closingTagP` share the same tag name *parser*, not the same tag name *value*.
 Remember?
 A parser is a function eventually returning a parsed value.
 It's not that value.
+It's like a promise of a value.

-`tagNameP`, as it is defined, would succeed with *any* sequence of letters. `PemaNgat` would also succeed with *any* string.
-Possibly, and most likely, with unrelated strings.
+`tagNameP`, as it is defined, would succeed with *any* sequence of letters. `PemaNgat` would also succeed with *any* sequence of letters.
+Possibly, and most likely, with unrelated ones.
 There is really no connection between the two.

 What we would rather do, instead, is to build `closingTagP` as the parser expecting *exactly* the *value* parsed by